 A very warm welcome from all of us and thank you for wanting to learn about our program!

-There has never been a better time to apply to our Child and Adolescent Psychiatry Fellowship at Washington University School of Medicine in St. Louis.
-Indeed, we just welcomed our first expanded fellowship class of 1st year fellows (now five per year) and are adding rotations in eating disorders and youth substance abuse as part of this expansion.
-We are confident that we offer a training that is exceptional and difficult to replicate elsewhere.
+There has never been a better time to apply to our Child and Adolescent Psychiatry Fellowship at Washington University in St. Louis School of Medicine.
+We are confident that we offer training that is exceptional and difficult to replicate elsewhere.

-Here is a brief overview of our program: trainees rotate in a remarkable inpatient setting providing the highest level of acute psychiatric care for Missouri children and adolescents, a psychotherapy clinic with real-time video-based monitoring and feedback, a phenomenal infant-preschool clinic, extensive outpatient experiences in both academic and community mental health practices, a consult rotation in a world class children’s hospital, and an ever-expanding portfolio of other innovative clinical programs including an autism center of excellence.
+Fellows rotate in a remarkable inpatient setting that provides the highest level of acute psychiatric care for Missouri children and adolescents.
+Fellows also rotate in a psychotherapy clinic with real-time video-based monitoring and feedback and in a phenomenal infant-preschool clinic.
+Fellows have an extensive outpatient experience in both academic and community mental health practices, a consult rotation in a world-class children’s hospital, and an ever-expanding portfolio of other innovative clinical programs including an autism center of excellence.

-Trainees have the opportunity to participate in telepsychiatry, the care of young children in foster care, and the crafting of school-based educational and behavioral plans for children with developmental disabilities.
-As mentioned, we are also adding rotations in eating disorders and substance used disorders in highly specialized settings dedicated to care for those conditions.
+Fellows have the opportunity to participate in telepsychiatry, the care of young children in foster care, and the crafting of school-based educational and behavioral plans for children with developmental disabilities.
+As mentioned, we are adding rotations in eating disorders and substance use disorders in highly specialized settings dedicated to caring for those conditions.

 Our highly rated didactics are innovative and learner-centered.
-We also offer numerous options for research training for the next generation of clinician scientists in child psychiatry during and after fellowship and we offer a research path for highly motivated trainees who plan a career in academics.
+We offer numerous options for research training for the next generation of clinician-scientists in child psychiatry during and after fellowship and we offer a research path for highly motivated trainees who plan a career in academics.

-It is true.
-Our program is unique: We are a particularly collegial, nurturing and supportive environment and an unusually research-rich setting.
-Our trainees work side by side with known research leaders in Child and Adolescent Psychiatry, who happen to also be outstanding clinicians, teachers and mentors.
+It is true – Our program is unique!
+We are particularly collegial and nurturing, and provide a supportive environment in an unusually research-rich setting.
+Our trainees work side by side with known research leaders in Child and Adolescent Psychiatry who are also outstanding clinicians, teachers, and mentors.
 We invite you to explore the range of research interests and active studies of our distinguished faculty.
-Five of them are on the Journal of the American Academy of Child and Adolescent Psychiatry Editorial Board and our current year divisional federal funding total exceeds 6 million dollars.
+Many of them are on the Journal of the American Academy of Child and Adolescent Psychiatry Editorial Board.
+Our current year’s divisional federal funding total exceeds 6 million dollars.

-Our graduates have gone on to establish themselves in a variety of professional positions ranging from private practice to community mental health to academic practice and independent research.
+Our graduates have gone on to establish themselves in a variety of professional positions ranging from private practice, community mental health, academic practice, and independent research.

 Congratulations on choosing a career path in Child and Adolescent Psychiatry.
 We look forward to meeting you.